-With extensive knowledge and experience of trekking, climbing, caving, rafting, boating, diving, as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate for you.
+With extensive knowledge and experience of trekking, climbing, caving, rafting, boating as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate for you.

-Do you love animals, wildlife, nature, adventure and want to have great experience?
+Do you love animals, wildlife, nature, adventure and want to have a great experience?

 Then you are at the right place.

-Whether you are looking for seeing orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can take care of all the hard work so no stress of planning your trip.
+Whether you are looking for seeing orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba which is the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can take care of all that hard work for you.

 We aim to make your trip to Sumatra a more colourful and interesting experience.

 We cater for all budgets whether large or small.
 With our team of trusted local partners, we are able to secure the best price which we then pass on to you.
 Our travel information service is free and we are happy to provide you with information on where to go, what to see, how to get there and where to stay.

 We can advise you on the most suitable trek or tour for you and make all the necessary arrangements.
-We are dedicated to help you plan your perfect trip.
-We work with you to build a tour that works the best for you, removing the hassle and stress out of planning.
+We are dedicated to help you plan your perfect trip by removing all the hassle and stress from planning.
 Bukit Lawang

-Home to the orangutan, some of the most biodiverse flora and fauna in the world, exotic and diverse wildlife and breathtaking scenery, Gunung Leuser National Park offers unmissable trekking experiences, all easily accessible from the riverside village of Bukit Lawang.
+Home of the orangutan, some of the most biodiverse flora and fauna in the world, exotic and diverse wildlife and breathtaking scenery, Gunung Leuser National Park offers unmissable trekking experiences, all easily accessible from the riverside village of Bukit Lawang.

 Come and experience the magic of Sumatra with us.

 Our affordable hassle-free packages includes accommodation, transport, guide fees and meals.
-We do the hard work of planning your trip so you don’t have to, allowing you more free time to relax.
+We do the hard work of planning your trip so you don’t have to, allowing you to have more free time to relax.